Tzarnal/RelayChains/README.md

 RelayChains
 =============
-A simple text Markov Chain implementation with configurable window size mostly useful for chatterbots.
+A simple text Markov Chain implementation with configurable window size mostly useful for chatterbots for .net, written in c#.